DDS-TuanLD/RDhcPy/README.md

-Comnunicate ưith cloud via signalr
+Comnunicate with cloud via signalr